-We performed experiments comparing the robustness of Hausdorff fraction based features G^{HD} and features based on 100-dimensional shape-context histograms G^{SC} , described in [1, 2].
-For this, a training image set is created by sampling a region in state space, in this case three rotation angles over a limited range, and using the sampled pose vectors to project a 3D hand model into the image.
+We performed experiments comparing the feature robustness in the presence of noise.
+This was done for features $\tilde{G}^{HD}$ based on the Hausdorff distance and features based on 100-dimensional shape-context histograms $G^{SC}$ [4].
+A set of images is created by sampling a region in state space, in this case three rotation angles over a limited range, and using the sampled pose vectors to project a 3D hand model into the image.
 Because the Hausdorff features are neither translation nor scale invariant, additional training images of scaled and locally shifted examples are generated.
 After RVM training, a set of around 30 templates out of 200 are chosen for both, shape context and Hausdorff features.
 However note that the templates chosen by the RVM for each methods may differ.
 For testing, 200 poses are generated by randomly sampling the same region in parameter space and introducing different amounts of noise by introducing edges of varying length and curvature.
-Figure 3(b) shows the dependency of the RMS estimation error (mean and standard deviation) on the noise level.
-Hausdorff features are significantly more robust to edge noise than shape context features.
+Figure 4(b) shows the dependency of the RMS estimation error (mean and standard deviation) on the noise level.
+Hausdorff features are more robust to edge noise than shape context features.

-5 Pose estimation and tracking
+3 Pose estimation and tracking